 Benefits of online therapy

 Online therapy can be a particularly beneficial tool for couples navigating mental health struggles.
-It offers a convenient and accessible platform for professional guidance, which can be critical in understanding and managing these challenges.
+It offers a convenient and available platform for professional guidance, which can be critical in understanding and managing these challenges.
 Especially for those supporting a partner with mental health struggles, it provides an opportunity to gain insight into their partner’s condition, learn effective communication strategies, and also address their own mental well-being.
-Additionally, individuals can access support from the comfort of home, reducing the potential stress of traveling and allowing for more focus on the therapy.
+Additionally, individuals can get support from the comfort of home, reducing the potential stress of traveling and allowing for more focus on the therapy.

 One study states, “Videoconferencing is an emerging medium through which psychological therapy, including relationship interventions for couples, can be delivered.
 Understanding clients’ expectations and experiences of receiving therapy through this medium is important for optimizing future delivery.
 This study used a qualitative methodology to explore the expectations and experiences of couples throughout the process of the Couple CARE program, which was delivered through videoconferencing.”
 The study results showed, “Couples consistently described being able to effectively connect with the therapist, and that the video actually enhanced the therapeutic alliance, due to a greater perceived focus on therapy processes.
 Overall, despite some initial concerns, the majority of couples found the videoconferencing experience to be beneficial and positive.”
 This evidence further reinforces the benefits of online therapy for couples navigating mental health struggles; the delivery of relationship interventions via videoconferencing revealed positive outcomes.